Ken Russell: Later work

 Efforts such as The Lion's Mouth (2000) and The Fall of the Louse of Usher (2002) have suffered from low production values (for example, being shot on video on Russell's estate, often featuring Russell himself) and limited distribution.

-In 2003 he was a member of the jury at the 25th Moscow International Film Festival.
+In 2003, Russell was a member of the jury at the 25th Moscow International Film Festival.
 He also acted in "Final Cut", an episode of the BBC Television series Waking the Dead, playing the role of an aging director of a notorious 1960s crime drama similar to Performance.

 From 2004, Russell was visiting professor at the University of Wales, Newport Film School.
 One of his many tasks was to advise students on the making of their graduate films.
 He also presented the Finest Film Awards (for graduate filmmakers of Newport) in June 2005.

 Russell was appointed visiting fellow at Southampton Solent University and later at the University of Southampton in April 2007, where he acted in a similar capacity to his role at the Newport Film School, until March 2008.
 His arrival was celebrated with a screening of the rare director's cut of The Devils hosted by Mark Kermode.

-He began production of his first full-length film in almost five years, Moll Flanders, an adaptation of Daniel Defoe's novel, starring Lucinda Rhodes-Flaherty and Barry Humphries, but a finished film failed to materialise.
+Russell began production of his first full-length film in almost five years, Moll Flanders, an adaptation of Daniel Defoe's novel, starring Lucinda Rhodes-Flaherty and Barry Humphries, but a finished film failed to materialise.